piper-of-dawn/blog/pages/docs/pages.md

 ## Navigation

 The navigation follows bare mkdocs.
 You should just notice that folders will create categories in the sidebar.
+To sort the sections, you can use the common `00_section_title/` hack.
+The first numbers sort the folders in the filesystem (so the sections).
+They are removed by the theme at compile time.

 !!! warning "Important"
     `mkdocs-shadcn` has not been tested with highly nested documentation (`d>2`, i.e. `root / folder / folder`)

-In addition, two other attributes may help to configure the sidebar.
+In addition, two other attributes may help to configure pages within the sidebar.

 ```yaml
 order: 2